actions/stale/README.md

 This option helps you to stay within the GitHub rate limits, as you can use this option to limit the number of operations for a single run.

 _Purpose:_
-This option aims to limit the number of operations made with the GitHub API to avoid reaching the [rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
+This option limit the amount of API calls made to GitHub in order to fetch the issues and pull requests as well as comments.

 Based on your project, your GitHub business plan and the date of the cron job you set for this action, you can increase this limit to a higher number.
 If you are not sure which is the right value for you or if the default value is good enough, you could enable the logs and look at the end of the stale action.
 If you reached the limit, you will see a warning message in the logs, telling you that you should increase the number of operations.
 If you choose not to increase the limit, you might end up with unprocessed issues or pull requests after a stale action run.

-When [debugging](#Debugging), you can set it to a much higher number like `1000` since there will be fewer operations made with the GitHub API.
-Only the [actor](#repo-token) and the batch of issues (100 per batch) will consume the operations.

 Default value: `30`

+#### mutation-operations-per-run

+Same as [query-operations-per-run](#query-operations-per-run) except that the purpose of this option is to limit the API calls to GitHub to add or remove labels, add comments, delete branches, etc.

+When [debugging](#Debugging), you can set it to a much higher number like `5000` since the operations count will still works but no mutations will happen.

+Default value: `200`

 #### remove-stale-when-updated